GlobalFishingWatch/GFW_technical_documentation/VIIRS-AIS-matching.md

 - `seg_id`
     - `seg_id` of the vessel that matched with the VIIRS
 - `score`
-    - Matching score.
+    - Matching score between VIIRS and AIS/VMS.
 Higher value indicates good matching (`score > 0.01` is a tentative threshold for good matching.)